Shredder (Teenage Mutant Ninja Turtles): Teenage Mutant Ninja Turtles (1990)

-In the first movie Teenage Mutant Ninja Turtles, Oroku Saki and Hamato Yoshi were rival martial artists in Japan and both loved a woman named Tang Shen.
+In the first film Teenage Mutant Ninja Turtles, Oroku Saki and Hamato Yoshi were rival martial artists in Japan and both loved a woman named Tang Shen.
 Shen, who loved only Yoshi, persuaded him not to fight Saki honorably; instead, they fled for the United States.
 Saki followed them to New York City; when Yoshi returned home from his construction job he found his beloved Shen lying dead on the floor, he was ambushed and overpowered by Saki.
 Saki wasted no words and during the struggle, Splinter's cage was broken.
 Splinter leaped up onto Saki's face, biting and clawing, but the rogue ninja threw him to the floor and took one swipe with his katana, slicing Splinter's ear.
 After this incident, it was said that Saki is never heard from again.
-The comic book adaptation of the film retains the original comic book origin story, with Oroku Nagi being slain and Saki coming to America to seek vengeance.
+The comic book adaptation of the film retains the original comic book origin story, with Oroku Nagi being killed and Saki coming to America to seek vengeance.

 Saki, in his "Shredder" persona, establishes an American branch of the Foot Clan.
 With the aid of his second-in-command Tatsu, he manipulates and recruits troubled teens as a brutal yet Machiavellian leader and father figure, teaching them ninjitsu to make them into skilled thieves and assassins.
-Shredder sends the Foot Clan to "silence" April O'Neil when she reports on the Foot Clan's connection to the recent crime wave, inadvertently leading them to the Turtles' hideout when Raphael saves April.
-Shredder had Splinter kidnapped and imprisoned him in his warehouse hideout, and has the Foot Clan hunt the Turtles.
+The Shredder sends the Foot Clan to "silence" April O'Neil when she reports on the Foot Clan's connection to the recent crime wave, inadvertently leading them to the Turtles' hideout when Raphael saves April.
+The Shredder had Splinter kidnapped and imprisoned him in his warehouse hideout, and has the Foot Clan hunt the Turtles.
 He beats Splinter while interrogating him about how the Turtles learned their fighting techniques.

-After the Turtles successfully defeat the Foot Clan in a final assault, Shredder confronts them on a rooftop.
+After the Turtles successfully defeat the Foot Clan in a final assault, the Shredder confronts them on a rooftop.
 He defeats all of the Turtles with his superior skills and threatens Leonardo with his yari to force the others to toss away their weapons.
-Splinter, freed by Turtles' allies, Danny Pennington and Casey Jones, intervenes and reveals to Shredder that they met years ago, as he was Hamato Yoshi's pet.
-Shredder unmasks himself, revealing the scars that Splinter gave him, and charges Splinter to impale him.
+Splinter, freed by Turtles' allies, Danny Pennington and Casey Jones, intervenes and reveals to the Shredder that they met years ago, as he was Hamato Yoshi's pet.
+The Shredder unmasks himself, revealing the scars that Splinter gave him, and charges Splinter to impale him.
 Splinter counters with Michelangelo's nunchaku to send him over the side of the roof.
-Shredder throws a tanto at Splinter.
-Splinter caught the knife, but had to let go of the nunchaku that was holding onto the spear, making Shredder fall into a parked garbage truck far below.
-Casey Jones then activates the crushing mechanism; the viewers are then shown a closeup of Shredder's helmet being crushed, implying his death.
+The Shredder throws a tanto at Splinter.
+Splinter caught the knife, but had to let go of the nunchaku that was holding onto the spear, making the Shredder fall into a parked garbage truck far below.
+Casey Jones then activates the crushing mechanism; the viewers are then shown a closeup of the Shredder's helmet being crushed, implying his death.